Vonng/pigsty/docs/r-ha.md

 +-----------+-------------+---------+---------+----+-----------+-----------------+

 # Attention must be paid at this point!
 The original cluster Primary is still alive and allowing writes!!!
-# If you use the standard load balancing health check based traffic distribution mechanism there will be no problem because Patroni is dead and the health check is false.
+# If you use the standard load balancing health check based traffic distribution mechanism, there will be no problem because Patroni is dead and the health check is false.
-# The Primary is alive, but the load balancer will not distribute traffic to this instance.
-However, if you write directly to this Primary through other means, you will have a split brain!
+# The Primary is alive, but the LB will not distribute traffic to this instance.
+However, if you write directly to this Primary through other means, you will have a split-brain!
 $ psql -AXtwh 10.10.10.12 -d postgres -c 'select pg_is_in_recovery();'
 t
 ```